adligo/tests4j_gen.adligo.org/README.txt

 Java Standard Class Reference Group static String interfaces,constant lookup and tests4j trial lines;
 run JSEGroupGen,
-feel free to modify the source code for what you need as you probably will since this is rarely used and NOT tested.
+feel free to modify the source code for what you need as you probably will since this is rarely used and NOT currently tested.

 To use it for;
 Full I_ClassAttributes like the gwt_refs.adligo.org project